jetbotml/2021SummerLibrary/01_MyFirstCircuit/README.md

 # 1 My First Circuit

 ## What is a Circuit?
-A circuit is a closed loop that electrons can travel in
+A circuit is a closed loop that electrons can travel

 ![pict](simple-electrical-circuits-picture-4.4aff422.jpg)